LailaSabar/disaster-response-pipeline/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline Project (Data science nanodegree)

-In this project, I'll be applying data engineering skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+In this project, I'll be applying data engineering skills to analyze disaster data from Figure Eight to build a model and classify disaster messages.

-data directory contains a data set which are real messages that were sent during disaster events.
-I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.
+data directory contains a data set containing real messages that were sent during disaster events.
+I'll deploy a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.

-This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## Table of Contents